mappist/desflorestamento/references.md

 Hsu, W.-T., and X. Zou.
 2019.
 Central Place Theory and the Power Law for Cities.
 In *The Mathematics of Urban Morphology, Modeling and Simulation in Science, Engineering and Technology*., ed.
 L. D’Acci, 55–75.
 Cham: Springer International Publishing http://link.springer.com/10.1007/978-3-030-12381-9_3 (last accessed 2 February 2021).

+Martínez-García, M. P., and J. R. Morales.
+2019.
+Resource effect in the Core–Periphery model. *Spatial Economic Analysis* 14 (3):339–360.

 Pred, A. 1984.
 Place as Historically Contingent Process: Structuration and the Time-Geography of Becoming Places. *Annals of the Association of American Geographers* 74 (2):279–297.

 Roos, A., J. Eggers, C. Mark-Herbert, and A. Lindhagen.
 2018.
 Using von Thünen rings and service-dominant logic in balancing forest ecosystem services. *Land Use Policy* 79:622–632.